Abdi-Ghasem/iPose/README.md

 *This is a side project to me in swarm robotics.
 TODO:*

-*1 - Send iPhone's measurement into Python.*
+*1 - Send iPhone's measurement into Python (done on June 19th, 2022 via flask_socketio).*

-*2 - Display iPhone's measurement in Python.*
+*2 - Display iPhone's measurement in Python (done on June 25th, 2022 via matplotlib).*

 *3 - Create a simple UI for the app with start/stop button.*